Conservation at Gadles Farm

 - Use of eco-friendly cleaning products

-- Promotion of purchase of fresh local produce to reduce waste packaging and reduce food miles
+- Promotion of purchasing fresh, local produce to reduce waste packaging and food miles

 - Use of low-energy light bulbs and highly efficient heating systems